Massage For Sciatica And Sciatic Nerve Pain

 Surgery (such as microdiscectomy or lumbar laminectomy) to help relieve both the pressure and inflammation may be warranted if the pain is severe and has not been relieved with appropriate manual or medical treatments.

 The information in this article has been provided for information purposes only.
 It is not meant to provide a medical diagnosis, only a licensed physician may diagnose Sciatica.
 If you feel that you have the symptoms of Sciatica please see your physician for a proper diagnosis and plan of treatment which may include massage therapy and bodywork.
-Sciatica can be a very serious condition and medical attention is necessary.
+Sciatica can be a very serious condition requiring medical attention.

 If, after consulting your physician, you would like to pursue treatment of symptoms attributed to Sciatica with Massage Therapy and Bodywork please contact me at my San Antonio Massage and Bodywork practice, Massage By Ben, at 210-269-3314.